Last Updated on April 30, 2021 by Helga Dosa

 - NEVER use a knife when eating pasta, if you cut your pasta it then becomes impossible to twirl.

 - To eat spaghetti, you only use a fork (only small children use spoons to help them out).
 And, incidentally, there is no such thing as spaghetti alla bolognese (or bolognaise if you prefer the French spelling), it simply does not exist.
 You can, however, usually find pasta al ragù, which differs from region to region and, to be honest, from village to village.
+However outside of Italy, it’s called bolognese.
+If you’re looking for the best bolognese sauce to make at home, you can do that!
+But keep in mind, that in Italy, it’s called ragu!

 - Food in Italy is purely about one thing: pleasure.
 If you really don’t like eating certain food, tell your host.
 Italians get far more upset about serving you something you hate than about you telling them you don’t like something.